Naturist Beaches in Fuerteventura | Naturist Hotels and Villas

 Cofete

-Cofete has 14 miles of unspoiled, normally deserted, sandy beach where you can be nude all day.
-It would probably be a good place to try naturism for the first time, away from others, to break you in gently.
-Although it is one of the most remote nudist beaches Fuerteventura possesses that does have its benefits.
+Cofete has 14 miles of unspoiled, usually deserted, sandy beach where you can be nude all day.
+It would probably be an excellent place to try naturism for the first time, away from others, to gently break you in.
+Although it is one of the most remote nudist beaches Fuerteventura possesses, it has its benefits.

-It requires a 20km drive along a fairly bumpy track from Morro Jable but it is definitely worth the drive.
+It requires a 20km drive along a fairly bumpy track from Morro Jable, but it is worth the drive.
+This track has recently been improved, so it should be less bumpy now.
 There is one small cafe/bar in the small village of Cofete.

 Tindaya Beach